Fennel Hudson Author

 Gardening suited my character well.
 (I'm happiest in my own company and never more so than when I'm outdoors amongst nature.)
 It gave me the space and time to collect my thoughts, which resulted in my first book.
 Called 'Timekeep', it was a nicely bound handwritten thing that I shared with family and friends in 1985.
 It's a precocious tome for an 11-year-old, a time capsule of sorts that captured my thoughts and values for reference by my future self.
 It's kept me grounded for forty years.

 I excelled in English at school, due to my fabulous English teacher and my love of reading.
 I wrote my second book in 1987, a Hobbit-inspired funny story about dwarves and a pyro-flatulent dragon, which was published by my school and placed in the school library.
 I was super proud.
 It led to me becoming editor of my school newspaper in 1988 and then, having been introduced to BB's countryside books, I switched to writing about nature and the countryside.
-I wrote four little nature books (extended essays) and then, at the age of 19, began a phenomenally successful writing and publishing career.
+I wrote four little nature books (extended essays) and then, at the grand old age of 19, began a phenomenally successful writing and publishing career.

 Fennel